Phoenix Marital Property Division Lawyer

 Arizona uses a community property system to divide a couple’s assets and debts at the time of divorce.
 The system is vastly different from the equitable distribution method used by the majority of states.
 If you are getting divorced, you should seek the advice of a family lawyer who is deeply familiar with Arizona community property rules.

-At the Law Office of Gary J. Frank, P.C., we have 30 years of experience dealing with Arizona’s community property regime.
-Led by Arizona property division attorney Gary Frank, we offer comprehensive divorce and community property division services to clients in Phoenix, Scottsdale, Mesa and all surrounding areas.
+At the Law Office of Gary J. Frank, P.C., we have more than 30 years of experience dealing with Arizona’s community property regime.
+Led by Arizona property division attorneys Gary Frank and Hanna Amar, we offer comprehensive divorce and community property division services to clients in Phoenix, Scottsdale, Mesa and all surrounding areas.

 To arrange a consultation to learn more about community property division, call 602-383-3610 or contact our law firm online.